 Level 1 EV chargers, often called “trickle chargers,” use standard 120V AC outlets.
 Their power output ranges from 1kW to 3kW.
 These chargers are highly convenient because they can be plugged into almost any standard power outlet.
 Additionally, they are cost-effective, requiring no additional hardware or software.

 However, their charging speed is relatively slow.
 Specifically, they add only about 2 to 5 miles of range per hour, which may take up to 20 hours for a full charge.
-As a result, this makes them less practical for users with longer daily driving distances.
+As a result, they are less practical for users with longer daily driving distances.

 1.2 Level 2 EV Chargers